davidforteguerre/Visualizing_Los_Angeles_Crime_Data/README.md

 # LAcrimes
 LA Crime Data (data visualization project).
-An interactive version of the project can be found at https://public.tableau.com/profile/davidforteguerre#!/vizhome/LAcrime_15556045418570/LACrime.
-The dataset has over a million records so the dashboards take time to load.
+An interactive version of the project can be found at https://tabsoft.co/2ZgYcGV.
+You can filter by year (2010-2019), by crime, by whatever you'd like depending on what you want to see.
+The dashboard is linked to a dataset that has over a million records though, so the pages take time to load.